What can breathing in mold do?

 2. Obtain an air sample to test for mold spores.
 You can purchase a mold test kit online or at your local hardware store.
 Testing the air for mold spores can tell you whether or not there is a problem

 Breathing in mold can cause some serious symptoms of mold exposure.
 If you think you’ve had early mold exposure, it’s important to take action right away, before allergic reactions and extensive mold growth starts.
-Mold can be found almost anywhere in your home, but there are ways to get rid of it and keep it from coming back.
+Mold can be found almost anywhere in your home, but there are ways to remove mold and keep it from coming back.